michaelkolesidis/pesticide-without-hover-bar/README.md

 - Using chrome.scripting API for content script injection

 ## 🙏 Acknowledgements

-The original *Pesticide CSS* by created by Adam Morse (mrmrs).

-The extension and its predecesors (this one is forked ) has been maintanined and coded by Bailey Hadden
-Paul Molluzzo

 This extension is built upon the original Pesticide CSS created by Adam Morse (mrmrs).